I’m a gadget-guy. I enjoy learning how things work that I rely on.

 Now to the ultimate point; this principle applies to marriage.

-Successful marriagators* understand things about the opposite sex, beyond money and lingerie.
+Successful marriagators* understand things about the opposite sex,

 Seek to understand the opposite sex in general, wthout assigning generalizations to your spouse.